SolidTeknics Made In USA frying pan (2018).

 All that said, I think this is still a terrific choice for a pan!

 Additional images of the pan and packaging are below.
-Here’s a link where you can buy this pan.
-[This is not an affiliate link and I am getting no commission for making this referral at this time]: LINK.
+Here’s a link where you can buy this pan (this is not an affiliate link and I am getting no commission for making this referral at this time): LINK.

 As always, please let me know if you have any questions.

-Thank you for reading and for sharing my posts.
+Thank you for reading and sharing our work.

 Tamara Rubin